How does this company make money?

 Who depends on this company?

-Healthcare systems requiring seasonal influenza vaccines would face immunization program disruptions.
-Eczema and asthma patients prescribed Dupixent would lose access to their primary biologic treatment.
-Hemophilia patients dependent on Factor VIII products would need to locate alternative clotting factor sources.
-Public health agencies coordinating pandemic vaccine distribution would lose their global vaccine supplier.
+National healthcare systems around the world depend on Sanofi Pasteur for their seasonal influenza immunization programs — if supply stopped, those programs would be directly disrupted.
+Patients with eczema and asthma who are prescribed Dupixent would lose access to their main biologic treatment.
+Hemophilia patients using Sanofi's Factor VIII products would need to find alternative clotting factor sources.
+And public health agencies coordinating pandemic vaccine responses would lose their largest global vaccine supplier.

 How does this company scale?